emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ::: tip Note

 - Starting from EMQX v5.4.0, the original data bridge was separated according to the data flow direction and renamed as Sink and Source.

-- Currently, EMQX only supports MQTT, Kafka, and GCP PubSub Sources.
+- Currently, EMQX only supports the following external data systems to be served as Source:

+  - MQTT Services
+  - Kafka
+  - GCP PubSub

+  Among them, Kafka and GCP PubSub Sources are only supported in the EMQX Enterprise edition.

 :::